dapr/docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 ## Pluggable Components Overview

 Out of the box, Dapr [building blocks] come with integrations to a wide range of cloud providers and open source solutions.
-We call each of these individual integrations _"[components]"_.
+We call each of these individual integrations _"components"_.
 For instance, a input biding integration for MySql is a _[component]_ and a state store integration for MySQL would be a different component.

 <img src="/images/concepts-building-blocks.png" width=250>